Note About Water Stage Classifications

 Stage 1 Watering Rules

 The City of Boerne is currently in Stage 1 Water Restrictions with mandatory conservation measures.
 Under Stage 1, residential and commercial utility customers are required to limit the use of water for landscape irrigation.
+This also applies to reclaimed water customers.
 Customers are permitted to use individual sprinklers or sprinkler systems for lawns, gardens, or other landscaped areas on one designated weekday.

 - Sprinkler landscape watering allowed on only one day per week.